-- The future investment returns assumed (as for the actuarial review). - The mortality rates assumed for valuing the pensioners (based on the New Zealand Life Tables 2010-2012 with an adjustment for improving mortality). - All contributors are assumed to be married.
-(This impacts the value of the retirement pension used).
+- The future investment returns assumed (as for the actuarial review). - The mortality rates assumed for valuing the pensioners (based on the New Zealand Life Tables 2012-2014 with an adjustment for improving mortality). - All contributors are assumed to be married.
+This impacts the value of the retirement pension used and potentially leads to the value of vested benefits being over-estimated.

-12 Statutory Actuarial Examination - 31 March 2015
+12 STATUTORY ACTUARIAL EXAMINATION - 31 MARCH 2015